XtromAI/Airsoft-Display/README.md

 ## About This Repository

 This is an embedded hardware project for use with an F2000 model airsoft rifle.
-It's a bullpup style, reminiscent of Halo weapons like the BR55 Battle Rifle and MA40 Assault Rifle, both of which have built-in display with ammo counters.
-The device is unique from others that other makers have built because it is powered by the main airsoft gun LiPo battery through its balance charging port.
-This is also the basis for the shot counting and battery voltage monitoring features.
-It samples the battery voltage at 5kHz providing a stream of data to an algorithm that detects when shots are fired based on voltage drops.
-Overall, it's an efficient design that does not require any external sensors or secondary power supply.
+It's a bullpup style, reminiscent of Halo weapons like the BR55 Battle Rifle and MA40 Assault Rifle, both of which have built-in displays with ammo counters.
+The device is unique compared to others built by makers because it is powered by the main airsoft gun LiPo battery through its balance charging port.
+This also forms the basis for the shot counting and battery voltage monitoring features.
+It samples the battery voltage at 5kHz, providing a stream of data to an algorithm that detects when shots are fired based on voltage drops.
+Overall, it's an efficient design that does not require any external sensors or a secondary power supply.

 \- Xtrom